buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcSimpleValue.md

 *  _IfcBoolean_: Defined type of simple type BOOLEAN.
 *  _IfcLogical_: Defined type of simple type LOGICAL.
 *  _IfcIdentifier_: Defined type of simple type STRING for identification purposes.
-* IfcLabel: Defined type of simple type STRING for naming purposes.
+*  _IfcLabel_: Defined type of simple type STRING for naming purposes.
 *  _IfcText_: Defined type of simple type STRING for descriptive purposes.
 *  _IfcDateTime_: Defined type of simple type STRING to represent a date and time.
 *  _IfcDate_: Defined type of simple type STRING to represent a date.
 *  _IfcTime_: Defined type of simple type STRING to represent a time.
 *  _IfcDuration_: Defined type of simple type STRING to represent a duration.
 *  _IfcTimeStamp_: Defined type of simple type INTEGER to represent a point in time by seconds elapsed since 1970.
+*  _IfcURIReference_: Defined type of simple type STRING to represent a unique sequence of characters the identifies a logical or physical resource in the web technologies.

 > _HISTORY  New type in IFC2x._